 - Keep leftover truffles stored in an airtight container to maintain freshness.

-If you love these Chocolate Gingerbread Truffles, you may also enjoy these dessert recipes:
+If you love these vegan holiday truffles, you may also enjoy these no bake dessert recipes:

 - Pecan Pie Bliss Balls